PurviChaurasia/Blackjack-game/README.md

 # Blackjack-game
-Blackjack game made in Pycharm 2021.2.3.
-This program makes use of OOPs and other modules.
+This is a Blackjack game made in Pycharm 2021.2.3.
+This program makes use of OOPs by defining various game classes to execute in game logic.